vickyfikria/led_box_dotnet_maui_migrate/README.md

 - Dependency Injection in AppShell : AddTransient or AddSingleTon
 - .NET MAUI Not recognize RelativeLayout
 - .NET MAUI has different and flexible Navigation
+- .NET support Media Picker in Android API 34 which in not in Xamarin